CynthiaNapoleon/FlightOperation_Analytics/README.md

 highest and lowest friction roles highlights a systemic inefficiency in the specialized briefing or security protocols required for flight commanders.
-Since a Captain's readiness is the legal requirement for an aircraft to push back, this friction acts as a direct throttle on network punctuality.
-Reducing Captain-specific sign-in delays to match even the First Officer's level (28.55 min) would create a more synchronized flight deck and remove a primary human obstacle to achieving a sharp, on-time departure.
+Since a Captain's readiness is the legal requirement for an aircraft to push back, this friction acts as a direct throttle on network punctuality.\
+**Recommendation**: Reducing Captain-specific sign-in delays to match even the First Officer's level (28.55 min) would create a more synchronized flight deck and remove a primary human obstacle to achieving a sharp, on-time departure.
 ![Alt Text for Image](images/A2-A.png)